brianthomaslewis/citibikes_predictor/README.md

 │   ├── flaskconfig.py                <- Configurations for Flask API
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── sample/                       <- Sample data used for testing
+│
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── notebooks/
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│
+├── notebooks/                        <- Notebooks used in the process of understanding and working with data │
 ├── reference/                        <- Reference material relevant to the project │